The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Results and Discussion

 HAADF-STEM micrographs of post-irradiation microstructure for all five alloy compositions are shown in \cref{fig:STEM}.
 For Ni, NiFe, and NiCoCr, the length scale of the resulting microstructure is found to be contained within the 4.5~{\textmu}m surface layer measured using \emph{in~situ} TGS.
 For NiFeCoCr and NiFeCoCrMn, this affected depth is found to extend beyond that of the direct applied displacement damage from the ion beam.
 This behavior has been repeatedly noted in these CSA systems~\cite{Fan2020,Barashev2019,Yang2017}, the most distinct example of which observed here is the presence of a fine layer of voids in NiFeCoCr just below the peak damage location at approximately 4~{\textmu}m.
+Fan and coworkers have postulated that these heterogeneous dynamics are mediated by the relative concentration of species which enrich at voids (Ni and Co) and those which deplete (Fe and Cr)~\cite{Fan2020}.
+The relative concentration of these species changing between NiCoCr and NiFeCoCr likely plays a role in their distinct end-state microstructures.
+Other features, such as the separated layer of larger voids near the end of the ion range in NiFe, are consistent with previous work from Yang and coworkers~\cite{Yang2017}.
 Segmentation of HAADF images following \cref{eq:swell} is used to produce the depth-dependent void swelling in these materials as shown in \cref{fig:swelling}(a).
 In addition, the total swelling for the strictly the 4.5~{\textmu}m surface region responsible for the observed SAW response is calculated in \cref{fig:swelling}(b).
 For all alloys except NiFeCoCrMn, this 4.5~{\textmu}m region captures the majority of the observed void density.
 Voids in pure Ni are characteristic of those expected in pure metals, namely large voids hundreds of nanometers in diameter exhibiting sharp facets defined by local surface energies~\cite{Dennett2018,Yang2017}.
+In these conditions, voids in pure Ni have an average effective diameter of $275\pm90$~nm and are seen throughout the ion-damaged region.